Frederick Cable Oechsner: United Press

 When The Sun's press service ceased operations in 1932, Oechsner secured a position with the United Press staff in London.
 On May 1, 1933, he was appointed as the Berlin manager for the United Press.
 Oechsner remained the head of the United Press bureau in Berlin until 1942.
 On March 1, 1941, he was promoted to the position of Central European manager for the United Press, with headquarters in Berlin.
 This role expanded his responsibilities to overseeing a team of foreign correspondents across twelve European countries, including areas under Nazi occupation.
 His Berlin team included Howard K. Smith and Richard Helms, who later became the Director of the Central Intelligence Agency (CIA) (1965–1973).

 In December 1941, Oechsner, along with the rest of the U.S. press corps in Berlin, was interned by German authorities in Bad Nauheim.
 They were detained alongside other American embassy staff and journalists.
 Among those interned were his United Press colleagues Joseph W. Grigg, Jack M. Fleischer, Glen M. Stadler, and Clinton B. Conger.
 In May 1942, Oechsner and the rest of the internees were released as part of a diplomatic exchange for German diplomats.
 Oechsner with his United Press colleagues co-authored the bestseller This Is The Enemy (1942), published by Little, Brown, which provided a critical examination of the Nazi regime.

+After the publication of This Is the Enemy, Oeschner was recuited by William Donovan to join the Office of Strategic Services, where he was named head of a newly created Morale Operations branch, which organized propaganda operations against Germany After the war, Oechsner continued to work in intelligence.

-Intelligence work
+Post-World War II Intelligence work

-After his journalism career, Oechsner was appointed as the director of psychological warfare under President Eisenhower.
+After his service in the Office of Strategic Services, Oechsner was appointed as the director of psychological warfare under President Eisenhower.
 He continued to serve in intelligence services before retiring to Florida.